 I want to focus on number two– that is, to locate, attain, or obtain by search or effort: to find an apartment; to find happiness.
 Focusing on by search or effort.

-Hope and belief without action on your part is futile.
+Hope and belief without action on your part are futile.

 Facebook states their purpose is to make the world more open and transparent, which they believe will create greater understanding and connection.
 Facebook promotes openness and transparency by giving individuals greater power to share and connect.
 This is how we should approach sharing our adoption story on social media, with openness to create a connection.